 Americans are sold on the idea of the "American Dream" almost from the time that they can talk.
 You are led to believe that if you stay in school, get good grades, stay out of trouble and achieve some kind of post secondary degree the good life is there for the taking.

 The bar for the American Dream continually gets raised.
 For the 20-25 years following WW2 having a high school diploma and no criminal record was the ticket.
-Men (for the most part) following high school graduation could go to their one of their town's factories, mines or stores and become part of the growing middle class.
-They's marry their sweetheart and start a family.
+Men (for the most part) following high school graduation could go down to one of their town's factories, mines or stores and become part of the growing middle class.
+They'd marry their sweetheart and start a family.
 Women if they worked often worked part time.
 Growing up in the 60s and 70s all of my cafeteria workers, school bus drivers and school secretaries were women looking to get out of the house for several hours a day, make a bit of money, be able to socialize with others and escape the drudgery of housework.

-Then came the late 80s and 90s and the four year degree not longer cut it.
+Then came the late 80s and 90s and the four year degree just no longer cut it.
 Wanted the good life?
 Now one must get a Master's Degree to obtain the American Dream.
 So in 1992 myself like millions of others like me enrolled part time (along with full time students just out of undergraduate) in an MBA program.
 I attended the very respected business school at University of Maryland and by 1996 obtained that herald MBA.
 Surely I was in the driver's seat to the good life.

 Wrong.
 Fast forward to 2013.
 I get laid off like many my age.
 The undergraduate degree, the MBA, the years of experience.
 Good enough?
 Nope.
 Now you need a STEM degree from a "prestigious university" for that American Dream.
 And by the way, being born rich with connections is a big advantage.
 It took me five years of struggling now I'm finally on the road but for me unfortunately nearing retirement age.
+In other words, the American Dream for me and many others has been a never ending, unobtainable goal.

 Who sets the bar?
 The public, private and educational elites.
 They are the ones that love to lecture as youngsters on what will be needed to compete for the American Dream.
 Ordinary Americans understandably are wondering when do the elites stop moving the goal post?
 The elites are seen as the bold face liars they really are.
+Its just like the lottery, a commercial showing the overjoyed winners when in reality most are just chumps and suckers ponying up $10 for nothing.

 Now the scary part.
 Its going to get far, far worse.
 The bar will continue to rise.
 Those crummy service sector jobs that allow a person to hobble together an existence usually with the help of state assistance are going to either become economically unviable or replaced by technology.
 Retail clerks will be replaced by kiosks.
 Customer service reps by artificial intelligence.
 Ditto accounting clerks, security guards and assemblers.
 You get the picture.